linuxkay/TH692_network_cam/README.md

 # TH692_network_cam
-just some useful notes for th692 cam.
+Just some useful notes for th692 cam.

 Setting up crond in Th692 network camera.

-First of all, you need to access to TH692 by telent.
+First of all, you need to access TH692 by telent.

 In linux